 The Visa Waiver Program allows visitors from 39 countries to come to the United States for business or tourism for up to 90 days.
 Because it is not technically a visa, there is no mechanism for extending your stay.
 However, there is a process in emergencies where the USCIS can grant a 30-day extension in its discretion.

 If you are coming to the end of your visa term and want to know what steps you should take, contact an experienced immigration attorney.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.